Often, we focus on the mistakes that job seekers need to avoid when interviewing. Rarely do we discuss the mistakes that hiring managers make.

 There should be a behavioural interview portion to your conversation.
 This will give you a better idea of how a candidate will react in situations they are likely to encounter.
 Make them specific to past performance and situations.

-Don’t fill your interview with trick or off-the-wall questions that have no relation to job responsibilities.
-If your question has nothing to do with culture fit, it should remain unspoken.
+Don’t fill your interview with trick or off-the-wall questions that have no relation to the job.
 You may want to see how a candidate thinks on their feet, but you can come off as unprofessional.

 Allow interview etiquette to help you

 You may find the interview process as stressful as your candidates do.
-Interview etiquette helps you appear the consummate professional that you are.
+Interview etiquette will help you appear the consummate professional that you are.
 Knowing crucial interview etiquette ground rules puts you ahead of the game.

-You don’t have to do this all alone.
-If you are looking to fill open roles with highly skilled, pre-qualified candidates that are a good fit and will be long term assets in your company connect with one of us today!
+Remember you never have to do this all alone!
+If you are looking to fill open roles with highly-skilled, pre-qualified candidates that are a great fit and will be long term assets in your company connect with one of us today!
 Let’s work together to make your company the success it should be.